South Queensferry to Cramond Walk Through Dalmeny Estate

 Eagle Rock

+The last stop on the South Queensferry to Cramond Walk is Eagle Rock.
 Eagle Rock is named for a weather-worn carving of an eagle thought to date to the Roman occupation of Cramond between 140 AD and 200 AD.
 Some say that the carving was of Mercury, the Roman god, or a Celtic horned god.
 You can spot the carving above a Historic Scotland plaque that says “whether it is an eagle or whether it is Roman is uncertain” on the eastern face of the rock.
 The oldest surviving record dates from 1794, and from this description, it is clear the figure carved with the eagle was already indistinct:

 ‘… a rude sculpture bearing some resemblance to the figure of an eagle, standing upright, with its back to the rock … All traces of that figure are now worn away.’

-From Eagle Rock, continue onto the beach from where you can clearly see the Cramond beach and Cramond Island.
+From Eagle Rock, continue onto the beach from where you can clearly see Cramond Beach and Cramond Island.
 A ferry once ferried folks across the River Almond to Cramond but it has long since ceased to operate.
 It was at the mouth of the River Almond where ferryman Robert Graham discovered the Cramond Lioness in 1997.
-According to Canmore, “The lioness, carved from a single block of sandstone, is 1.5m long and depicts a crouching lioness with her paws on a naked man’s shoulders, and his head in her mouth.
+According to Canmore, “The lioness, carved from a single block of sandstone, is 1.5 m long and depicts a crouching lioness with her paws on a naked man’s shoulders, and his head in her mouth.
 On the plinth, two snakes emerge from below the lioness’ belly.
 Pieces with a similar subject matter, of carnivores devouring prey, are common through the Roman empire, and are interpreted as symbolising the destructive power of death.”

 Before you begin your walk towards the A90, explore the lovely woodlands here.
 It is a forager’s delight!
 In spring, the area is brimming with wild garlic, scarlet elf-cup mushrooms, hogweed, and various other foraging treasures.
 You can join Edinburgh Forage and Eat for a morning of foraging in this area!

-Also read: Another lovely walk is in Angus, along the dramatic Seaton Cliffs.
+Also read: Another lovely cliff walk is in Angus, along the dramatic Seaton Cliffs.
 See our post here: Walking The Arbroath Cliff Trail: From Auchmithie to Arbroath.

 From here, walk uphill towards Cramond Brig (1.5 miles from Eagle Point) above the River Almond.
 The Queensferry to Cramond walk ends here.
 On the way, you will walk through the farm (full of leafy greens when we visited) and the Cramond Brig cottages.
 Take bus 43 from the Cramond Brig bus stop to return to Edinburgh.
-The Miller & Carter steakhouse is located right next to the bus stop, if you fancy a meal before heading back to the city.
+The Miller & Carter Steakhouse is located right next to the bus stop if you fancy a meal before heading back to the city.

 Queensferry to Cramond Shore Walk: Route and Elevation